The Masters 2024: dates, TV channel and the LIV golfers who will play

 Will Tiger Woods be playing?

-The official starting lists have long included five-time champion Tiger Woods but that is standard practice for any golfer who is exempt and has not already scratched.
+Yep.
+The five-times champion turned up at Augusta to start practising on Sunday and played an earlier practice round over the Easter weekend.

-He continues to recover from the 2021 car crash that so almost cost the American his right leg but his withdrawal from the second round of the LA Open in February - his first official event in 10 months - led to doubts he would appear at the season’s first major.
+Woods continues to recover from the 2021 car crash that almost cost his right leg but his withdrawal from the second round of the LA Open in February – his first official event in 10 months – led to doubts he would appear at the season’s first major.

-But a practice round at Augusta over the Easter weekend has indicated he is aiming to tee off at the 2024 Masters.

 How do you get tickets for the Masters?